heathermiller/dist-prog-book/chapter/7/langs-consistency.md

 });
 ```

 "Every five seconds, loop over the received messages.
-For each one, do this, then that, then that."
+For each message, do this, then that, then that."
 We are telling the computer each step we'd like it to perform.
 In Bud, however, we describe the state of tables and channels at either the current or next timestep using operators and other tables and channels.
 We describe what we'd like our collections to include and look like, rather than what to do.
 You declare what you'd like the state of the world to be at the current instant and at following instants.

 #### Isn't this chapter about consistency?

 It's time to implement our shopping cart in Bloom.
 We are going to introduce one more collection: a `periodic`.
 For example, `periodic :timer 10` instantiates a new periodic collection.
-This collection is "not empty" every 10 seconds.
+This collection becomes "populated" every 10 seconds.
 Alone, it's not all that useful.
 However, when `join`'d with another table, it can be used to perform actions every `x` seconds.

 ```ruby
 module ShoppingCart